rnelsonchem/gcmstools/docs/install.rst

 * PyTables >=3.1.1
 * Scipy >=0.14.0
 * Sphinx >=1.2.2 (Optional for documentation.)
+  - numfig is a Sphinx extenstion that is needed to autonumber figures references in the docuementation.

 Although not required, IPython (v 2.3.1 tested) provides a very useful advanced interactive Python interpreter, and examples in this documentation assume that you are using this environment.
+See the :ref:`ipython` section of :doc:`Appendix A <appendA>` for more details.

 Python
 ------

-Python and the necessary packages can easily be installed using the all-in-one `Anaconda Python distribution`_.
+Python and the necessary third-party packages can easily be installed using the all-in-one `Anaconda Python distribution`_.
 It combines a large number of Python packages for scientific data analysis and a program (``conda``) for managing package updates (in addition to many other advanced features).
-The Anaconda developers (Continuum Analytics) have a lot of useful documentation for `installing Anaconda`_ and `using conda`_.
-There are other ways to install Python and it's packages, but for this documentation, it will be assumed that Anaconda is being used.
+The Anaconda developers (Continuum Analytics) provide a lot of useful documentation for `installing Anaconda`_ and `using conda`_.
+There are other ways to install Python and it's packages, but for this documentation, it will be assumed that your are using Anaconda.

 .. note::

-    On Mac/Linux systems, Python is already part of the operating systems.
-Do not try to install these packages into the builtin Python distribution unless you really know what you are doing.
+    On Mac/Linux, Python is already part of the operating system.
+Do not try to install these third-party packages into the builtin Python distribution unless you really know what you are doing.
 You might overwrite and important file, which can cause problems for your system.
 Confusion between the system and Anaconda Python installation is a common source of